zetaxalhaffar/electropi-task-managment/README.md

 - **State management** — a Pinia store (`useTaskStore`) wraps the API calls (`useTaskApi`) so components stay thin and just call store actions.
 - **API layer** — a small `$fetch`-based client (`useApiLayer` / `apiClient.ts`) with a configurable base URL and centralized request/response handling (e.g. hook point for 401s), so swapping the mock API for a real backend later only means changing `NUXT_PUBLIC_API_BASE`.
 - **Reusable UI building blocks** — `EditableTable`, `AppPageToolbar`, `UDialog`, and a shared `Header` layout component, kept generic so they aren't tied to tasks specifically.
+- **Custom directives** — a `v-debounce` directive (`app/directives/VDebounce.ts`), registered globally through a Nuxt plugin (`app/plugins/directives.ts`), used on the title search input to delay firing the search until typing pauses (600ms), instead of refetching on every keystroke.

 ## Why Nuxt / Nuxt UI